OctopusDeploy/blog/blog/2019-11/azure-script-extension/index.md

 ---
-title: Using the Azure Custom Script Extension for Complex Installations
+title: Using the Azure custom script extension for complex installations
-description: A deep dive into the Azure Custom Script Extension for Windows VMs
+description: A deep dive into the Azure custom script extension for Windows VMs
 author: matthew.casperson@octopus.com
 visibility: private
 published: 2020-01-01